-Only holders of the Company's Common Stock, \$.50 par value per share (the "Common Stock"), and of Series A Convertible Junior Preferred Stock, no par value (the "Series A Preferred Stock"), of record at the close of business on April 15, 1996, are entitled to vote at the meeting.
-On such date, the Company had 68,559,458 outstanding shares of Common Stock, the holders of which are entitled to one vote for each share held and to cumulative voting in the election of directors.
-On such date, the Company had 1,715,742 issued and outstanding shares of Series A Preferred Stock (equaling an aggregate voting power of 13,404,233 shares of Common Stock), the holders of which are entitled to 7.81 votes for each share of Series A Preferred Stock held and to cumulative voting in the election of directors.
+Only holders of the Company's Common Stock, \$.50 par value per share (the "Common Stock"), and Series A Convertible Junior Preferred Stock, no par value per share (the "Series A Preferred Stock"), of record at the close of business on April 14, 1997, are entitled to vote at the meeting.
+On such date, the Company had 108,567,948 outstanding shares of Common Stock, the holders of which are entitled to one vote for each share held and to cumulative voting in the election of directors.
+On such date, the Company had 1,715,742 issued and outstanding shares of Series A Preferred Stock, the holders of which are entitled to 9.76 votes for each share of Series A Preferred Stock held (an aggregate voting power equal to 16,775,291 shares of Common Stock) and to cumulative voting in the election of directors.
 Pursuant to the Company's Restated Articles of Incorporation, each share of Series A Preferred Stock shall entitle the holder thereof to vote with the holders of Common Stock on all matters submitted to a vote of the holders of the Common Stock.
-The number of shares of Common Stock issued and outstanding and the voting rights of the holders of the Series A Preferred Stock reflect the five-for-four stock split declared by the Board of Directors March 25, 1996, paid April 26, 1996 to stockholders of record on April 10, 1996.
-All references to shares of Common Stock have been adjusted accordingly.